Hunter Boot Ltd: 1966–2005: ownership changes

 In 1966, North British Rubber was bought by Uniroyal Limited of Greenville, South Carolina.
 Formerly known as the U.S. Rubber Company, Uniroyal is best known for car tyres and still operates today.
 In 1976, having continued to supply boots to the royal households, Hunter was awarded a Royal Warrant from the Duke of Edinburgh.
 This was shortly followed by another from the Queen in 1986.
 By this time, a pair of Hunter boots had become an essential item for those guided in upmarket country fashion.
 By the end of the 1980s, they were synonymous with the much caricatured figures of the Sloane Ranger Handbook.

 In 1986, Uniroyal was bought by the Gates Rubber Company of Denver, Colorado.
 From the beginning of 1987, the company was known under the name of its new owner.
 It entered the drysuit market shortly after the takeover by Gates, at its peak becoming the number two producer in the market with a 35% market share.
 Its fortunes continued to improve over the next ten years until, in 1996, Gates Corporation, formerly known as The Gates Rubber Company, became a wholly owned subsidiary of Tomkins plc, ending 85 years of ownership by the Gates family.
 Tomkins paid a reported £366m for the stake.
 At that time, Gates was the largest non-tyre rubber company in the world.

 Intent on strengthening its positions in its core engineering markets, Tomkins began to dispose of a number of businesses during the period 1998-2001.
 In 1999, it sold the Consumer and Industrial Division of The Gates Rubber Company to Interfloor, the country's largest carpet underlay manufacturer.
 The company became the Hunter Division of Interfloor.

 In early 2004, a management-led investor group acquired the Hunter Boots business of Interfloor Group Ltd for £1.98m in a leveraged buyout transaction.
 For the first time, Hunter became an independent company under its own name, specifically, the Hunter Rubber Company.

 At the end of 2004, Hunter announced that they would be releasing a range of seven different coloured Wellingtons to celebrate the 50th anniversary of the Green Wellington Boot.
 Each different coloured boot, along with the kids' range, represented one of eight charities and were used to raise funds for them.
 The company launched a dedicated website, www.giving-welly.co.uk, to this purpose, and raised over £250,000 for charity.

 Hunter launched several extensions to the Wellington range in mid-2005.
-Along with developing boots under licence for the Royal Horticultural Society, the Lady Northampton riding boot, combining a molded waterproof rubber and canvas upper, was also added to extend from the company's traditional all-rubber Wellington boot range.
+Along with developing boots under licence for the Royal Horticultural Society, the Lady Northampton riding boot, combining a moulded waterproof rubber and canvas upper, was also added to extend from the company's traditional all-rubber Wellington boot range.